Top local movers for Akron to Greenville moves

 - Greenville’s population is about 63% less than Akron.

-- Greenville's public transportation has a score of 3 out of 10 versus Akron's higher score of 5.
+- Greenville’s public transportation score of 3 out of 10 is lower than Akron’s score of 5.

 - Greenville is less walkable than Akron with a score of 43 out of 100 vs Akron’s 48 out of 100.

 - With a score of 49 out of 100, Greenville is more bike-friendly than Akron, which has a score of 43 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Greenville’s crime rate is higher than Akron with a score of 38.56 compared to Akron’s 5.0.
 This means that Greenville neighborhoods are safer than 38.56% of all U.S. neighborhoods, and Akron neighborhoods are safer than 5.0%.